Mosquito-borne diseases and prevention

 How can I stop mosquitoes at home?

-Removing possible breeding sites around your home, especially if you live in the northern areas of Australia where disease-carrying mosquitoes can be present, can help protect against mosquito-borne illnesses.
+Removing possible breeding sites around your home, especially if you live in the northern areas of Australia, can help protect against mosquito-borne illnesses.

 Measures you can take to reduce mosquitoes around your home include the following.

-- Identifying any places outside your home and yard where rainwater can collect.
-Remove any empty containers; tip over buckets and wheelbarrows; and empty pot plant trays.
+- Identify any places outside your home and yard where rainwater can collect.
+Remove any empty containers; tip over and invert buckets and wheelbarrows; and empty pot plant trays.

 - Make sure any rainwater tanks and septic tank vents are screened.